vgslavov/dev_ref/effective_c++.md

 ```
 * `(A) < (B)` unless ctor/dtor is much more expensive than assignment
 * things to remember
-    * postpone variable definitions as long as possible; it increases program
+    * postpone variable definitions as long as possible
-      clarity and improves program efficiency
+    * it increases program clarity and improves program efficiency

 ### Item 27: Minimize casting